-Good Question: Do I still need to wear a mask after I get both doses of the covid vaccine?
+Good Question: Do I still need to wear a mask after I get both doses of the COVID vaccine?

 Doctors tell CBS news they are well aware this will be tough to enforce, but say the evidence just isn’t there yet that we can stop.

-Here’s why you can still be a spreader.
-Immunologists at Stanford University spoke with the New York Time and explained in respiratory illnesses, including the new coronavirus, the nose is in the main port of entry for the virus.
+Here’s why you can still be a spreader: Immunologists at Stanford University spoke with the New York Times and explained in respiratory illnesses, including the new coronavirus, the nose is in the main port of entry for the virus.

 The virus multiplies in your nose and jolts the immune system into producing antibodies that move to your nose.